SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 4. How to run the script
 5. References

+The file Projectsubmission.py contains the Python code I developed during this project.

 ####
 1. Introduction to Fisher, his Iris dataset, Data Analytics and Python